lando19/fps-game-assets-/README.md

 # fps-game-assets-
 NOT MY ASSETS.
-Frome sketchfab
+From sketchfab